-Climate Action Campaign has a simple mission: stop climate change.
+Climate Action Campaign has a simple mission: stop the climate crisis.
 Our purpose is to protect the people and places we love from the ravages of a warming world.
 We believe change happens from the bottom up.
-That is why we are focused on working with civic leaders and policymakers at the local level to enact legally binding policies to cut carbon pollution and stop climate change.
+That is why we are focused on working with civic leaders and policymakers at the local level to enact legally binding policies to cut carbon pollution and stop the climate crisis.

 Our work in the City of San Diego resulted in the adoption of the City’s groundbreaking 2015 Climate Action Plan, which made San Diego the largest city in the United States with a legal commitment to reach 100% clean energy by 2035.
 We are now working with local governments and agencies throughout San Diego County to help them adopt and implement similar 100% clean energy climate plans and other important climate policies.